dikshaharle/delta-d/README.md

 # delta-d
-This is a Demo for Git &amp;amp; Github Class.
-It is the first github repo.
+This is a Demo for Git &amp;amp; Github Class. this is the first github repo.